-The deceptively large site follows the path of the river, landscaped into small enclosed areas that feel peaceful and intimate.
-It’s great for families and people looking for a quiet stay.
-There are all types of pitches available to suit everything from large motorhomes to the smallest tent.
+The deceptively large site follows the path of the river.
+Landscaped into areas that feel peaceful and intimate, it’s great for families and those looking for a quiet stay.
+Pitches are available to suit everyone from those with motorhomes to the smallest of tents.

-I always say to the Hubby, “What’s the shop like?”
-I make no excuses, it’s essential as nine times out of ten I forget something, or we decide we want bacon butties when we’ve only got eggs….
-This weekend was an absolute treat.
-The shop was packed with every camping and caravanning essential you could think of, from chairs and tables to washing machines, melamine plates to jockey wheels, plus basic food items.
+I make no excuses, the on-site shop is my guilty pleasure, plus nine times out of ten I forget something.
+So this weekend was a treat.
+The shop was packed with every camping and caravanning essential you could wish for.
+From tables and chairs to washing machines (yes, no typo here), melamine plates to jockey wheels, plus basic food items.
 Perfect!

-There’s also a handy hut selling hot food and drinks, from breakfast rolls to curry and chips – we were told it’s very good.
+There’s also a handy hut selling hot food and drinks, from breakfast rolls to curry and chips.
+We didn’t eat here but we were told it’s very good and it smelt delicious.

-Our weekend wasn’t long enough to visit them all but we did explore the pretty village of Edwinstowe, a couple of miles from Sherwood Forest Holiday Park and right next door to Sherwood Forest Visitor Centre.
-Edwinstowe, we discovered, has its very own village fairground and a main street that’s lined with independent shops and some fabulous eateries.
-We treated ourselves to a gorgeous cream tea at Fables Coffee House, well worth a visit for its’s incredible selection of cakes.
+Within just a few miles of the park, there’s loads to do… Our weekend wasn’t long enough to visit them all but we did explore the pretty village of Edwinstowe, a couple of miles from Sherwood Forest Holiday Park and right next door to Sherwood Forest Visitor Centre.
+Edwinstowe, we discovered, has it’s own village fairground and the main street is lined with independent shops and some fabulous eateries.
+We treated ourselves to a gorgeous cream tea at Fables Coffee House, worth a visit for its’s incredible selection of cakes.
 If you’re on the lookout for something a little fancy, try Launay’s Bar and Restaurant or a few doors down, The Royal Oak, both serve fabulous food.

 Sherwood Forest is a short walk from Edwinstowe and is a pretty magical place.
 It’s one of the worlds most famous forests and is the legendary stomping ground of Robin Hood, where you can get close to the sprawling Major Oak.
 With stakes propping up its branches, the ancient oak tree is said to be over 800 years old.
 It’s a wonderful place to spend a few hours, following walks and trails, and exploring the centuries-old ancient forest.